dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 #### [Docker](#tab/docker)

+First, the container is created using the `docker container create` command.
+Then, the container is started using the `docker container start` command.

 - [docker container create](https://docs.docker.com/reference/cli/docker/container/create/): Creates a new container from the specified image, without starting it.
 - [docker container start](https://docs.docker.com/reference/cli/docker/container/start/): Start one or more stopped containers.

 These commands are used instead of `docker run` to manage attached container networks, volumes, and ports.
 Calling these commands in this order allows any IP (network configuration) to already be present at initial startup.

 #### [Podman](#tab/podman)

+First, the container is created using the `podman container create` command.
+Then, the container is started using the `podman container start` command.

 - [podman container create](https://docs.podman.io/en/latest/markdown/podman-create.1.html): Creates a writable container layer over the specified image and prepares it for running.
 - [podman container start](https://docs.podman.io/en/latest/markdown/podman-start.1.html): Start one or more stopped containers.